 Piper J-3 Cub

-Originally intended as a trainer and sport plane for the civilian market, the Cub placed aviation within reach of thousands through the Civilian Pilot Training Program.
-With relatively few modifications, the cub was militarized as the L-4 in Army service, and the NE-1 in Navy service.
+Originally intended as a trainer and sport plane for the civil market, the Piper Cub placed aviation within reach of thousands via the Civilian Pilot Training Program.
+With relatively few modifications, the Cub was militarized to become the L-4 in Army service and the NE-1 with the Navy.

-The Museum’s Cub is a civilian built Piper J-3, and early in its career it is thought to have supported Civilian Pilot Training Program efforts.
-The program was set up in the years before the war and allowed around 20,000 college students per year to receive 35 – 50 hours of instruction.
-Many of these students who already had flight familiarization training would become the core of US military training efforts when the war broke out.
+The Museum’s Cub is actually a Piper J-3 built for the civil market.
+We believe the aircraft supported Civilian Pilot Training Program (CPTP) efforts early in its career.
+The US government created the CPTP in 1938; it allowed some 20,000 college students per year to receive 35 – 50 hours of flight instruction.
+Many of these same students helped form the core of US military flight training efforts when America entered WWII.

-It would be the inclusion of Tuskegee University, Hampton University and Virginia State University, along with others in this program that would see the first doors opened to African American pilots, serving as the foundation for the military training programs that would later emerge.
+The inclusion of Tuskegee University, Hampton University and Virginia State University, along with others in this program, first opened the doors for many African Americans to become pilots, serving as the foundation for the military training programs which later emerged.

-Cubs would also be among the civilian aircraft that would make up the backbone of the Civil Air Patrol, flying short-range patrol missions off the US coast to help spot submarines or sailors in distress.
+Cubs also formed the backbone of the Civil Air Patrol, flying short-range surveillance missions off the US coast to help spot submarines or sailors in distress.

 Did You know?